julp/ex_css_captcha/README.md

 Where:

+* csp_nonce (string): the nonce value used you previously generated for Content Security Policy (if any)
 * alphabet (charlist): subset of ASCII alphanumeric characters from which to pick characters to generate the challenge (eg: define it to `'0123456789'` to only use digits)
 * reversed (boolean): inverse order of displayed element (`false` to disable)
 * noise_length (integer): define the maximum number of noisy characters to add before and after each character composing the challenge.
 A random number of whitespaces (may be punctuations in the future) will be picked between 0 and this maximum